• Skip to main content

 • Test a range of drugs to enable lead or candidate selection

-• Derive human data to complement animal studies and explain non-concordant findings
+• Derive cross-species data to better inform animal studies, or explain non-concordant findings

-• Explore DILI under a range of conditions: healthy, inflammation, fatty
+• Explore DILI under a range of conditions: healthy, inflammation, steatotic

 • Test highly human-specific new modalities